eliotsykes/dan-todo/GUIDE.md

 We're going to shortly deploy your app to Heroku.
 This will be the production environment.

+### Hiding `Procfile` from Heroku

-The `Procfile` we use to control our development environment processes is also used by Heroku if its present.
+The `Procfile` we use to control our development environment processes is also used by Heroku if it is present.

 The processes we want to run in production are not the same as our development environment processes, so we need to make sure Heroku doesn't try to run our `Procfile`.